axe-api/docs/docs/learn/db-analyzer.md

 ## Documentation

-Thanks to DB Analyzer, Axe API provides the correct database schema structure to display auto-created documentation.
+Thanks to DB Analyzer, Axe API provides the correct database schema structure to display **_auto-created documentation_**.

-You can use the following endpoint to get all API metadata, including the database schema.
+You can use the following endpoint to get all **_API metadata_**, including the database schema.

 ```bash
 GET /metadata